Cuban Music from Miami – About PALO!

-PALO! was nominated for a Grammy and a Latin Grammy for their album PALO!
-Live.
-They perform their own style of Cuban music they call “Afro-Cuban Funk”.
-Just think “funky, jazzy salsa”.
-Or better yet, listen to some of their music.
-The group’s unique, danceable sound blends the allure of Cuban music with funky beats and jazzy improvisation.
+PALO! plays their own style of Cuban music they call “Afro-Cuban Funk”.
+Just think “funky, jazzy salsa”, or better yet, listen to some of their music.

 The New York Post proclaims: